deduke-men-a-selanna/angel/German-Citizenship.md

 The following requirements must be met:

 * *It is of essential importance that the spouses have been married on the basis of the laws and regulations applicable in Germany.
-(It is initially of secondary importance whether the marriage took place abroad or in Germany.)*
+It is initially of secondary importance whether the marriage took place abroad or in Germany.
+In principle, any marriage that has been concluded under the conditions of marital capacity and compliance with the applicable German laws is considered legal in Germany.
+In the case of “German citizen marrying a foreigner”, the regulations of the respective home country must also be taken into account.
+If a German and a German or a binational couple get married abroad, the official marriage certificate must be presented in Germany.
+On the basis of this, an entry in the German marriage register can also be made.*

-* *Existence of the marriage at the time of naturalization: Marriage must have existed for at least two years*
+* *Existence of the marriage at the time of naturalization: Marriage must have existed for at least two years.
+In addition, the relationship during this time must be conducted as a marital partnership according to German guidelines.*

 * *Independent management of a household in Germany.* (Your residence records are in the government system, so this will be an easy requirement to fulfil.)

-* *Residence of at least three years in Germany (non-EU citizens with a valid residence permit)*
+* *Residence of at least three years in Germany (non-EU citizens with a valid residence permit).*

-...

 You must prove German language proficiency of at least B1.
 -